Lance Armstrong doping case: Armstrong chooses not to appeal to CAS

-Partial confession and apology
+Confessions and apology

 On January 4, 2013, The New York Times reported that Armstrong had told associates and anti-doping officials that he was considering publicly admitting having used banned performance-enhancing drugs and blood transfusions during his cycling career.
 Armstrong's attorney, Tim Herman, denied the report and told the Associated Press: "When, and if, Lance has something to say, there won't be any secret about it."
 More upsetting to many were reports that he forced others to dope, even to be on the team.

 In a televised interview with Oprah Winfrey on January 13, 2013 (broadcast later in two parts), Armstrong finally confessed to using performance-enhancing drugs throughout much of his career, including all seven Tour wins.
 During the interview, he stated that his "mythic, perfect story" was "one big lie", and attributed his denials to being "a guy who expected to get whatever he wanted, and to control every outcome."
 The AP and other media reported that Armstrong had made an apology to the Livestrong staff before his interview with Winfrey.
 He said that while doping, he neither felt that it was wrong nor felt bad about what he was doing.
 He also insisted that it was "absolutely not" true that he used performance-enhancing drugs during his 2009–10 comeback season, and claimed the last time where he "crossed the line" was in 2005.

 Macur wrote that Armstrong decided to admit his doping because he knew he would be questioned under oath about it in the False Claims Act suit filed by Landis.
 He was also concerned about the toll it was taking on his kids.
 As Macur put it, Armstrong wanted to "confess on his own terms."

+In 2016, in a speech to University of Colorado, Boulder professor Roger A. Pielke Jr.'s Introduction to Sports Governance class, Armstrong confessed he began doping in "late spring of 1995".
+In a 2020 documentary, he states in one of the first questions asked of him that he started cheating when he "was probably 21."